PeterWaher/RetroSharp/README.md

 are simple and aim to present a topic in a short and simple manner that is easy to read, understand, and reutilize.
 The [examples](Examples) are sorted into various categories, from very simple to more advanced, as shown below.

+For each project a small screen shot is presented, with a link to a full screen shot in the description.
+An executable file in a zip folder is also available if you want to try the program without compiling it.
+If you follow the *Full Screen Shot* and *Executable* links, make sure to click the *Raw* button on the page to view or download the entire file.

 ### Text and Strings

 The examples sorted into the [Text and Strings](Examples/Text and Strings) category show how to input, process and output text in simple